 Penalties for someone who votes knowing that they have no right to do so may include:

-No. Advertising cannot be displayed inside or on the outside of a building used for a voting station.
-See section 152 of the Local Authorities Election Act.
+No. Campaigning is not allowed inside, outside or near a voting station.
+For more information see section 152 of the Local Authorities Election Act.

-If a count results in a tie, the Returning Officer will "draw a name from a hat".
+If a count results in a tie, the Returning Officer will write the names of those candidates in the tie on separate pieces of paper and will "draw a name from a hat".
 The name on the paper pulled from the hat is considered to receive one more vote.
-See section 99 of the Local Authorities Election Act.
+For more information see section 99 of the Local Authorities Election Act.